mbodm/wingetupd/README.md

 `--help` shows the usage screen and lists the `wingetupd.exe` parameters.

 ### Requirements
-There are not any special requirements, besides having WinGet installed on your machine. `wingetupd.exe` is just a typical command line .exe file for Windows.
+There are not any special requirements, besides having WinGet installed on your machine. `wingetupd.exe` is just a typical command line ".exe" file for Windows.
 Just download the newest release, from the [Releases](https://github.com/MBODM/wingetupd/releases) page, unzip and run it.
 All the releases are compiled for x64, assuming you are using some 64-bit Windows (and that's quite likely).

 ### Notes
 - When `wingetupd.exe` starts, it creates a log file named _wingetupd.log_ in the same folder.